cov-lineages/lineages-website-old/pangolin_docs/output.md

 # Output

-pangolin outputs a csv file with taxon name and lineage assigned, one line corresponding to each sequence in the fasta file provided
+pangolin outputs a csv file with taxon name and lineage assigned, one line corresponding to each sequence in the fasta file provided.
+The following descriptions relate to pangolin 3.0 onwards.

 ## CSV column headers